CDCgov/trusted-intermediary/README.md

       - Run: `docker compose -f docker-compose.build.yml up -d` in `prime-reportstream/prime-router/`
       - Run: `./gradlew clean quickPackage` in `prime-reportstream/`
          - **Note**: if the command fails, try removing the `.gradle` folder in `prime-reportstream/`: `rm -rf .gradle`
-   - **Note**: if attempting to access the metadata endpoint in RS add the variable `ETOR_TI_baseurl="http://host.docker.internal:8080"` to `prime-router/.vault/env/.env.local` file before building the container
+         - **Note**: if attempting to access the metadata endpoint in RS, add the variable `ETOR_TI_baseurl="http://host.docker.internal:8080"` to `prime-router/.vault/env/.env.local` file before running
 3. Run RS with gradle: `./gradlew quickRun`
 4. Run the RS setup script in this repository: `/scripts/setup/setup-reportstream.sh`
    - Before running the script, make sure to follow the instructions in [/scripts/README.md](/scripts/README.md)